shakes76/PatternFlow/recognition/GCN/README.md

 ##### Preprocessing Steps
 ###### Train/Validation/Test Splits
+Training sets were split into 60%, leaving 20% for testing, and 20% for validation.
+This helped ensure that the validation set used to select the best performing model was to be just as representative of a random subset used to test the data with.

 #### Example Inputs
 Example inputs include loading in a subset of the given dataset and adjacency matrix (must be square).
 The model will return the classification of the input nodes, along with a tSNE plot of the neighbourhood embeddings, coloured by their ground truth labels.